stridecolossus/JOVE/doc/blog/part 4 - model demo/model.loader.md

 ### Face Parser

-The `FACE` parser iterates over the vertices of a face and creates a `Vertex` instance:
+The `FACE` parser iterates over the vertices of a face and adds a `Vertex` instance to the builder:

 ```
 for(String face : args) {